 Tobacco use remains the leading cause of preventable death and disease in the United States and in Maine.
-To address this enormous toll, the American Lung Association in Maine calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Maine's elected officials:

 - Restore the funding cut from the Maine tobacco control program and increase funding to the Centers for Disease Control and Prevention recommended level;

 - Raise the cigarette tax by a minimum of $1.50 per pack and equalize the excise tax across all tobacco products; and

 - Enact legislation prohibiting flavors in all tobacco products.

 During 2018, now former Governor LePage continued to object to the state's Tobacco 21 law approved over his veto in 2017.
 However, the legislature made no serious attempts to revisit the issue, and the law was implemented on July 1, 2018 without any delays.
 This is a big victory for the Lung Association and the state of Maine.
 The Lung Association thanks our supporters in the legislature for standing strong on this issue.